-By default, you can manage the switch through a web browser and through the ProSAFE Plus Utility.
+By default, you can manage the switch through a web browser by accessing the local browser interface or through the ProSAFE Plus Utility.
 You can change the switch management mode so that only management through a web browser is enabled and access through the ProSAFE Plus Utility is disabled.
 Even if you disable management through the ProSAFE Plus Utility, the switch and its IP address on the network are still discoverable through the ProSAFE Plus Utility.